D7460N/easter/docs/06_ministry/code-of-conduct.md

 ## Ministry Focus
 Our unity and conduct testify louder than any performance.
 When we serve with joy, purity, and humility, the message of Jesus becomes visible to all who watch — both on stage and off.

-> “Do everything without grumbling or arguing, so that you may become blameless and pure, 'children of God without fault in a warped and crooked generation.'
-Then you will shine among them like stars in the sky.”
-> — *Philippians 2:14-15*